Heritage USA: Redevelopment efforts

 MorningStar has undertaken ongoing renovations to the portions of the property purchased by the ministry, including the Heritage tower, despite a few wishing to see the tower torn down and erecting a new billboard on Interstate 77 calling for its demolition.
 The buildings that had housed Flames-of-Fire were sold to The Broadcast Group, a television and multi-media production company headed by Dr. Dale Hill, who formerly worked for Bakker and PTL.
 Coulston Enterprises has developed several new subdivisions that include houses and restaurants on the remainder of the property.

 In January 2006, a 24-hour prayer ministry opened at the former Heritage USA.
-Musicians and prayer leaders formed The Zadok House of Prayer (ZHOP) after relocating from the International House of Prayer in Kansas City.
+Musicians and prayer leaders formed the Zadok House of Prayer (ZHOP) after relocating from the International House of Prayer in Kansas City.
 In April 2009, ZHOP vacated the grounds, and the building that housed their ministry, a former PTL warehouse complex, was sold to MorningStar Fellowship Church.
-It now houses MorningStar's K-12 private school Comenius School of Creative Leadership (CSCL).
+It now houses MorningStar's K–12 private school Comenius School of Creative Leadership.
 In late 2006, the IRS placed a tax lien for $13.2 million on Regent Carolina Corporation, which had not yet transferred control of the golf course, common areas and roads to the Regent Park homeowners association.
 The golf course was subsequently sold to Southern Gailes.
 In 2018, Rick Joyner expressed interest in rebuilding the theme park.

 Legacy

-The Barn & PTL Studios
+The Barn and PTL Studios

-Coulston entered into a lease/purchase agreement in April 2009 with The Broadcast Group, a multimedia production and training company founded in 1986 by former PTL Television Network executive Dr. Dale Hill, for the portion of the property encompassing the former Barn auditorium, Total Learning Center and PTL Television Network Studios.
+Coulston entered into a lease/purchase agreement in April 2009 with The Broadcast Group for the portion of the property encompassing the former Barn auditorium, Total Learning Center and PTL Television Network Studios.
 The studio production facility was renamed "The Broadcast Group Complex".
 The former PTL Television Studios and adjacent Total Learning Center complex were almost immediately renovated and reopened upon the closing of the lease/purchase agreement in 2009.
 The Barn Auditorium renovations were completed in April 2012 and the facility was reopened and renamed "The Barn at Regent Park".

-In February 2014, The Broadcast Group suddenly relocated their operations from the buildings to a nearby office park in Fort Mill and shortly afterwards it was announced that all of the buildings and the surrounding 18-acre property had been acquired by Antioch International Church, which operating from a converted/renovated former PTL warehouse near the Heritage Grand Hotel, for $3.81 million on April 24, 2014; according to York County, South Carolina tax records.
-Antioch moved their church to a property at 8400 Regent Parkway and now uses the former Barn Auditorium as their new church home.
-The complex comprising The Barn & studios has since been renamed The River Place.
+In February 2014, The Broadcast Group suddenly relocated their operations from the buildings to a nearby office park in Fort Mill and shortly afterwards it was announced that all of the buildings and the surrounding 18-acre (72.8 m2) property had been acquired by Antioch International Church, which operated from a converted/renovated former PTL warehouse near the Heritage Grand Hotel, for $3.81 million on April 24, 2014; according to York County, South Carolina tax records.
+Antioch moved their church to a property at 8400 Regent Parkway (address since renumbered/renamed 453 Glynwood Forest Drive) and now uses the former Barn Auditorium as their new church home.
+The complex comprising The Barn and the studios has since been renamed The River Place.